 - 1. FIRST, submit an application to Albany State University and be admitted in good standing. - 2.
 AFTER being accepted as a student at Albany State University, submit the completed application, the \$20.00 application fee money order, and a copy of their TEAS exam scores by the application deadline. - a.
 Applicants who take the TEAS exam at Albany State University's West Campus Testing Center may submit a printed copy of their results page with the application and money order. - b.
 Applicants who take the TEAS exam at a testing site other than ASU's West Campus Testing Center will need to purchase the "TEAS transcript" through ATI Testing's online store and indicate that they wish to have their scores transferred to Albany State University. - 3.
 Successfully complete and exit all learning support courses. - 4.
-Complete the entirety of the baccalaureate Core Curriculum, including the "Above the Core" requirements (approximately 63+ hours), prior to Fall admission, and earn a minimum grade of "C" in each the following courses: Anatomy and Physiology I & II,
+Complete 10 hours of the associate program's Core Curriculum with a minimum grade of "C" in the following courses: Anatomy and Physiology I, English Composition I, and an approved math course (Quantitative Reasoning, College Algebra, or higher-level math course) - 5.
+Have a minimum cumulative Nursing Grade Point Average (NGPA) of 2.8 in the three (3) core courses listed above.
+Passing, failing, and repeated course grades in the above courses will be computed to obtain the NGPA. - a.
+While not required for program admission, there are six (6) additional Core curriculum courses that students are required to complete prior to graduation: English Composition II, Anatomy and Physiology II, Microbiology, General